rajatsharma369007/operationalize-ML/README.md

 ## Step 4: Swagger Documentation
 we are ready with the deployed model and enabled logs.
 Now it's time to test the REST APIs using Swagger.
-This provides a JSON file to test the get and post functionality of the Deployed API through which we will communicate with the model.
+Swagger is a tool that helps build, document, and consume RESTful web services.

 #### Swagger UI
 ![alt-text](backup/images/image8.png)